SChaoDDD/HFMD-and-vaccine/README.md

-These codes and data correspond to the paper "Behavioural feedback shapes the long-term outcomes of type-specific vaccination in multiserotype pathogen systems".
+These codes and example data correspond to the paper "Behavioural feedback shapes the long-term outcomes of type-specific vaccination in multiserotype pathogen systems".
+Julia code fits four distinct vaccine benefit strategies using the UDE method.
+The MATLAB code presents ODE solutions for the no-vaccination model as well as periodic vaccination and the same four vaccine benefit strategies.

+Data Accessibility Statement
+The individual-level HFMD surveillance and vaccination data used in this study are maintained by the Shaanxi Provincial Center for Disease Control and Prevention (Shaanxi CDC) and are subject to institutional data-governance restrictions.
+The complete dataset cannot be publicly shared or redistributed.
+The analysis code and a limited two-year sample dataset are available; the sample data are provided only to illustrate the data structure and implementation of the analysis and do not represent the full dataset used for model calibration.